Investigations Division - Frequently Asked Questions

-Just call the office of the Nevada State Board of Medical Examiners in Reno at 775-688-2559 or 888-890-8210, toll-free from within the state of Nevada, and then press "1" to reach the Investigations Division.
+Just call the office of the Nevada State Board of Medical Examiners in Reno at (775) 688-2559 or toll-free at (888) 890-8210, toll-free from within the state of Nevada, press "0" and ask to be transferred to the Investigations Division.
 You may also go back to the home page of this website and click on File a Complaint.

 9. How can I obtain copies of documents related to malpractice claims or disciplinary action against a licensee of the board?

-Complete the Order Public Records form found in the "Patients & Consumers" section on this website and send to the Board office at 1105 Terminal Way, Suite 301, Reno, NV 89502-2144, together with your check, cashier's check or money order made payable to the "Nevada Board of Medical Examiners," or completed/signed "Credit Card Authorization Form," for the amount of pages you have requested.
+Complete the Order Public Records form found in the "Patients & Consumers" section on this website and send to the Board office at 9600 Gateway Drive, Reno, NV 89521, together with your cashier's check or money order made payable to the "Nevada Board of Medical Examiners," or completed/signed "Credit Card Authorization Form," for the amount of pages you have requested.

 OTHER STATE REGULATED HEALTH PROFESSIONS & THEIR CONTACT INFORMATION

 MOST FREQUENTLY ASKED QUESTIONS REGARDING COMPLAINTS AGAINST A PHYSICIAN

 1. How do I get a copy of my medical records?